-Pakistan emerged on world map on 14th August 1947.
-Pakistan is located between 24 and 37 degree Latitude and between 61 and 75.5 degrees Longitude.
-It is surrounded by China in the North, Afghanistan and Iran in the West and India lies in the East.
-Arabian Sea lies to its South with 1000 kilometers long coastlines with captivating beaches.
+Pakistan emerged on the world map on 14th August 1947.
+Pakistan is located between 24 and 37 degrees Latitude and between 61 and 75.5 degrees Longitude.
+It is surrounded by China in the North, Afghanistan, and Iran in the West, and India lies in the East.
+The Arabian Sea lies to its South with 1000 kilometers long coastlines with captivating beaches.
 Karakoram Highway along the great Silk Route links Pakistan with China.
-Afghanistan, Iran and India are linked with Pakistan by air and road.
-Pakistan capital city is Islamabad.
-Pakistan has four provinces, Punjab, Sindh, North West Frontier Province (NWFP), and Balochistan.
-Their respective capitals are Lahore, Karachi, Peshawar and Quetta.
-In addition to the province, there are the Federal Administered Northern Areas, which comprises districts of Diamer, Ghanche, Ghizar, Gilgit and Skardu.
+Afghanistan, Iran, and India are linked with Pakistan by air and road.
+Pakistan's capital city is Islamabad.
+Pakistan has four provinces, Punjab, Sindh, Northwest Frontier Province (NWFP), and Balochistan.
+Their respective capitals are Lahore, Karachi, Peshawar, and Quetta.
+In addition to the province, there are the Federal Administered Northern Areas, which comprises districts of Diamer, Ghanche, Ghizar, Gilgit, and Skardu.
 Further, there are more seven Federally Administered Tribal Areas.
 The total area of Pakistan is 796095 sq.kms.
-Where its population is 140 millions (approximately).
-The Major Cities of Pakistan are the, Karachi, Hyderabad, Lahore, Faisalabad, Multan, Sialkot, Rawalpindi, Peshawar, and Quetta.
-The National language is Urdu, whereas English is used as official language.
-Other main languages are Punjabi, Pushto, Sindhi and Balochi.
-Nature has blessed Pakistan with unique landscape.
-The scenery changes northward from coastal beaches, lagoons and mangrove swamps to sandy deserts, desolate plateaus, fertile plains, dissected uplands and high mountains with lush green valleys, quite lakes, snow covered peaks and eternal glaciers.
+Where its population is 140 million (approximately).
+The Major Cities of Pakistan are Karachi, Hyderabad, Lahore, Faisalabad, Multan, Sialkot, Rawalpindi, Peshawar, and Quetta.
+The National language is Urdu, whereas English is used as an official language.
+Other main languages are Punjabi, Pushto, Sindhi, and Balochi.
+Nature has blessed Pakistan with a unique landscape.
+The scenery changes northward from coastal beaches, lagoons, and mangrove swamps to sandy deserts, desolate plateaus, fertile plains, dissected uplands, and high mountains with lush green valleys, quiet lakes, snow-covered peaks, and eternal glaciers.